You may not call yourself a storyteller, but believe it or not, we are telling ourselves stories every day:

 Does any of those sound familiar?

-In fact, one of the many mistakes I made when I first started coaching was making assumptions about my clients:
+In fact, one of the many mistakes I made when I first started coaching was identify assumptions about my clients:

 “ She said she was in a tricky financial situation, so she wouldn’t renew with me.”
 Because of that assumption, I didn’t even make an offer for her to renew.